Identifying and Tracking Workplace Hazards Using JSA Software

 Experts know that one of the most effective ways to identify, track and (hopefully) eliminate work-related injuries is by using job safety analysis, also known as job hazard analysis, to identify hazards.

-What’s the definition of a hazard?
 A hazard is something that holds the potential for harm.
 In practical terms, a hazard often is associated with a condition or activity that, if left uncontrolled, can result in an injury or illness.
 Some common hazards include chemical releases or improper storage of chemicals, housekeeping issues that create an unsafe work environment, the potential for electrical shock, uneven or slippery walking surfaces, working at heights, mechanical breakdowns, flying objects, temperature extremes, visibility issues and more.
 Identifying hazards and eliminating or controlling them as early as possible will help prevent injuries and illnesses.

-What is a job safety analysis?
-A job safety analysis is a tool – likely a template either on paper or on a digital device – that focuses on job tasks as a way to identify hazards before they occur.
+Job safety analysis is a tool – likely a template either on paper or on a digital device – that focuses on job tasks as a way to identify hazards before they occur.
 The process dissects the relationship between the worker, the task, the tools and the work environment.
 Ideally, after uncontrolled hazards have been identified, safety professionals or production managers take steps to eliminate or reduce them to an acceptable risk level.

-Why is job hazard analysis important?
 More than a dozen workers are killed at the workplace every day in the United States, according to OSHA and the Bureau of Labor Statistics.
 You can help prevent workplace injuries and illnesses by looking at your workplace operations, establishing proper job procedures and ensuring that all employees are trained properly.
 Recent research from Intelex Technologies found that 90 percent of respondents have experienced at least one EHS incident (environmental release, worker injury or illness, property damage, vehicle incident, fire and/or near miss) in the past year.
 Tracking down and managing the causes of those incidents can drastically reduce workplace-related injuries and illnesses.

-What is the value of a job safety analysis?
 Safety professionals can use the findings of a job hazard analysis to eliminate and prevent hazards in their workplaces.
 This is likely to result in fewer worker injuries and illnesses; safer, more effective work methods; reduced workers’ compensation costs; and increased worker productivity.
 Job safety analysis also can be a valuable tool for training new employees in the steps required to perform their jobs safely.

 Related Content: